Awaji puppets that have been handed down to various places

 When Shigezaburo was active in Kuroda, Furuta dolls had Hisazo Ichimura.
 It seems that the two people from the same town cooperated with each other, and Shigezaburo is also helping the Furuta dolls to entertain.

-According to the numbering of Furuta dolls, Shigezaburo said, "Oumi Genji Senjin Yakata Ninth" and "Kusunoki Minatogawa no Kassen" in the "Himachi Playing" in the third year of culture. ) ”“ Go Taiheiki Shiraishi Akira (Gotai Heiki Shiroishi Banzuke) ”, played the shamisen under the names of Shigezaburo Tsuruzawa and Shigezaburo Nozawa (the puppet president is Hisazo Ichimura).
+According to the numbering of Furuta dolls, Shigezaburo said, "Oumi Genji Senjin Yakata Ninth" and "Kusunoki Minatogawa no Kassen" in the "Day Waiting Play" in the third year of culture. ) ”“ Go Taiheiki Shiraishi Akira (Gotai Heiki Shiroishi Banzuke) ”, played the shamisen under the names of Shigezaburo Tsuruzawa and Shigezaburo Nozawa (the puppeteer is Hisazo Ichimura).
 At the Inari Festival of Kansuke Castle in the 6th year of Bunka, I sent dolls of "Shiroishi Banashi" and "Yaguchi no I" (Kuzo is sick).
 Due to the performance, he died in the new year of the following year).
-After Kuzo's death, in the seven-year-old day-waiting operation "Kinoshita Kagehazamagassen" and the eight-year-old day-waiting operation "Kosenjo Kanekake no Matsu" I work as a puppet president.
+After Kuzo's death, in the seven-year-old culture day-waiting operation "Kinoshita Kageha Zamagassen" and the eight-year day-waiting operation "Kosenjo Kanekake no Matsu" I work as a puppet president.

 Shigezaburo had no heir son, and in 1813 he adopted Shokichi, the adopted son of Rokuemon in Kamikota Village.
-This can be seen from the "sending bill" addressed to the owner of Shimokurota Village from the owner of Kamikoda Village.
-Rokuemon is a branch of the famous Karasawa family in Kamifutta (the older brother of the Yatsushiro family in the Karasawa family).
-Shigezaburo was accepted by the people of Kamifutta so much that he had a close relationship with the prestigious family.
+This can be seen from the "Send one bill" addressed to the owner of Shimokurota village from the owner of Kamikoda village.
+Rokuemon is a branch of the famous Karasawa family in Kamikoda (the older brother of the Yatsushiro family in the Karasawa family).
+Shigezaburo was accepted by the people of Kamikoda so much that he had a relationship with the prestigious family.

 Shigezaburo died on September 23, 1821.
 The tomb is located at Onenji Temple in Shimokuroda.
 The name of the priest is "Akiyama Ryogo Zen Gate".
 A magnificent tomb of natural stone shows how much he was loved by the villagers.